Home Science Organic Chemistry Alkanes

 Reduction of Alkyl Halides

-The reduction of an alkyl halide by dissolving metals like zinc in acetic acid or hydrochloric acid, zinc in sodium hydroxide, and the zinc-copper couple in ethanol used for the preparation of alkane.
+The reduction of an alkyl halide by dissolving metals like zinc in acetic acid or hydrochloric acid, zinc in sodium hydroxide, and the zinc-copper couple in ethanol is also used for the preparation of alkane.

 Zn → Zn+2 + 2 e−